webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 The User Agent and Application MUST verify that the public key they receive is on the P-256 curve.
 Failure to validate a public key can allow an attacker to extract a private key.

+In the event that this encryption scheme would need to be replaced, a new content coding scheme could be defined.
+In order to manage progressive deployment of the new scheme, the User Agent can expose information on the content coding schemes that it supports.
+The supportedContentEncodings parameter of the Push API {{API}} is an example of how this might be done.

 --- back